getgauge/docs.gauge.org/configuration.rst

     # Override this if you want to use a different command
     GAUGE_PYTHON_COMMAND = python

+    # Comma seperated list of dirs. path should be relative to project root.
+    STEP_IMPL_DIR = tests

 .. note::
     CSharp and Ruby language runners do not hold any configuration beyond what is listed in :ref:`default properties <default_properties>`.